Civil danger warning

-A civil danger warning (SAME code: CDW) is a warning issued through the Emergency Alert System (EAS) in the United States to warn the public of an event that presents a danger to a significant civilian population.
+A civil danger warning (SAME code: CDW) is a warning issued through the Emergency Alert System (EAS) in the United States to warn the public of an event that presents danger to a significant civilian population.
 It is typically issued by a local or state authority and is relayed by the National Weather Service.
-The warning usually mentions a specific hazard such as contaminated water supply, a major accident, or an imminent or in-progress military or terrorist attack.
+The warning usually mentions a specific hazard such as contaminated water supply, active shooting, unexpected weather alert such as causing roads to be extremely dangerous, major accident, or an imminent or in-progress military or terrorist attack.
 It may also provide instructions for protective action such as to evacuate, shelter-in-place, boil water or seek medical treatment.
-The warning has a higher priority than a local area emergency (LAE).
+The warning has a higher priority than a local area emergency (LAE), as well as a civil emergency message (CEM).

 Examples

-Hawaii false alarm
+Hawaii false missile alert

-On 13 January 2018, as part of the false missile alert, a civil danger warning interrupted local television and radio broadcasts throughout Hawaii, in addition to the warning sent to smartphones.
+On January 13, 2018, as part of the false missile alert, a civil danger warning interrupted local television and radio broadcasts throughout Hawaii, in addition to the warning sent to smartphones.

+BALLISTIC MISSILE THREAT INBOUND TO HAWAII.
+SEEK IMMEDIATE SHELTER.
+THIS IS NOT A DRILL.

 Other examples

+A blizzard on February 2, 2011, affected much of the United States and Canada, forecasted to bring several feet of snow to Wisconsin and severely impact travel.
+The Wisconsin Emergency Management Agency of Milwaukee issued the following civil danger warning for the southern part of the state: